-- 6.6.1 General - A. The following guidelines address the use of Nitrox by divers working under NOAA auspices.
+- A. The following guidelines address the use of Nitrox by divers working under NOAA auspices.
 For these standards, Nitrox is defined as any gas mixture being comprised of an oxygen concentration between 22 and 40 percent by volume.
-The maximum allowable PO2 for any NOAA dive is 1.40 ATA.

-- 6.6.2 Prerequisites. - A. Divers must be certified to use Nitrox by NOAA or another nationally or internationally recognized diver training organization defined by RSTC/WRSTC standards. - 6.6.3 Requirements for Authorization to Use Nitrox. - A. Approval. - 1) Successful completion of a NOAA Nitrox training course, or;

-a.
-Presentation of a Nitrox certification from a nationally or internationally recognized diver training organization defined by RSTC/WRSTC standards;

-b.
-Endorsement from the UDS, and;

-c.
-Receipt of a Letter of Authorization with a Nitrox endorsement from the NDPM.
+The maximum allowable PO2 for any NOAA dive is 1.40 ATA. - 6.6.2 Prerequisites. - A. Divers must be certified to use Nitrox by NOAA or another nationally or internationally recognized diver training organization defined by RSTC/WRSTC standards. - 6.6.3 Requirements for Authorization to Use Nitrox. - A. Approval. - 1) Successful completion of a NOAA Nitrox training course, or; - a.
+Presentation of a Nitrox certification from a nationally or internationally recognized diver training organization defined by RSTC/WRSTC standards; - b.
+Endorsement from the UDS, and; - c.
+Receipt of a Letter of Authorization with a Nitrox endorsement from the NDPM. - B. Minimum Activity to Maintain Authorization. - The diver should log at least one (1) Nitrox dive per year.
+Failure to meet the minimum activity level may be cause for restriction or revocation of Nitrox authorization. - 6.6.4 Nitrox Diving Personnel Requirements. - A. Diver. - 1) NOAA Divers who have completed the requirements of Section 4.3.1B may be authorized by the NDPM to use Nitrox. - 2) Depth authorization to use Nitrox should be the same as that specified in the diver's authorization, as described in Section 4.4, or equivalent to the depth rating of advanced certifications (i.e. advanced nitrox diver).

-- B. Minimum Activity to Maintain Authorization. - The diver should log at least one (1) Nitrox dive per year.
-Failure to meet the minimum activity level may be cause for restriction or revocation of Nitrox authorization. - 6.6.4 Nitrox Diving Personnel Requirements. - A. Diver. - 1) NOAA Divers who have completed the requirements of Section 4.3.1B may be authorized by the NDPM to use Nitrox. - 2) Depth authorization to use Nitrox should be the same as that specified in the diver's authorization, as described in Section 4.4, or equivalent to the depth rating of advanced certifications (i.e. advanced nitrox diver). - B. Divemaster / Lead Diver. - On any dive during which Nitrox will be used by any team member, the DM/LD shall be authorized to use Nitrox, and hold appropriate authorizations required for the dive, as specified in this Manual. - 2) DM/LD authorization for Nitrox dives by the UDS (or designee) should occur as part of the approval process for the diving project. - 3) In addition to responsibilities listed in Section 2.10.2, the DM/LD shall: - 4) As part of the planning process for the dive, verify that all divers using Nitrox are properly qualified and authorized.
+B. Divemaster / Lead Diver.

+- 1) On any dive during which Nitrox will be used by any team member, the DM/LD shall be authorized to use Nitrox, and hold appropriate authorizations required for the dive, as specified in this Manual. - 2) DM/LD authorization for Nitrox dives by the UDS (or designee) should occur as part of the approval process for the diving project. - 3) In addition to responsibilities listed in Section 2.10.2, the DM/LD shall: - 4) As part of the planning process for the dive, verify that all divers using Nitrox are properly qualified and authorized. - 5) As part of the pre-dive procedures, confirm with each diver the oxygen percentage of the gas the diver is using, and establish maximum depth and time limits, according to the shortest time limit or shallowest depth limit among the team members. - 6) Reduce the maximum allowable PO2 exposure limit for the diving team if indicated by on-site conditions.